 - HYDRATE.
 It’s the answer to your prayers, champ.
 Alcohol consumption makes you pee a lot more than usual, so you need to recover fluids and electrolytes.
 Add Nuun or Emergen-C to water, or drink a sports drink.
 Drink SLOWLY so you don’t aggravate your tummy, which is probably pretty sensitive right now.

 - Eat something before you run.
 I don’t care how your stomach feels, party girl, you’ve got to get something down – alcohol decreases your blood sugar!
-And instead of greasy eggs, consider some fruit instead, especially apricots, avocados, cantaloupe or bananas, which help you recover potassium.
-Your body will thank you for the vitamins and fruit is easier to digest than traditional ‘hangover food’ like bacon-egg-n-cheeze sandwiches.
-My tried-and-true hangover breakfast is a banana, an orange and a truckload of blueberries.
+And instead of greasy hangover eggs, consider some fruit instead, especially apricots, avocados, cantaloupe or bananas, which help you recover potassium.
+Your body will thank you for the vitamins and fruit is easier to digest than traditional ‘hangover food’ like bacon-egg-n-cheez sandwiches.
+My tried-and-true hangover breakfast is a banana, an orange or a truckload of blueberries, maybe with some granola or oatmeal if I feel adventurous.
 If you’re really in a bad way and can’t even look sideways at a piece of melon, nibble at some dry toast or Saltines.

 - DO NOT take Aspirin or acetaminophen (Tylenol).
 Aspirin can irritate your stomach, and acetaminophen can cause liver damage – and don’t you think you’ve damaged your liver enough for one weekend?
-Instead try ibuprofen (Advil).
+If you must medicate, try ibuprofen (Advil).
 Its anti-inflammatory properties will help your whole body feel better, not just your headache.
 While you’re at it, pop a multivitamin.

 - Make sure you go potty last-minute before you head out, and make sure there’s a readily available restroom en route.
 You all know why.
 I don’t have to get into detail here.